This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 Check how to Configure Azure AD Authentication.

-If you use Active Directory, LDAP, Azure AD or SAML 2.0 to authenticate users, you do not need to create the users manually.
+If you use Active Directory, LDAP, SAML 2.0, Azure AD or OKTA to authenticate users, you do not need to create the users manually.
 Instead, they will be automatically created in the OutSystems database on the first login without storing any password data.

 When using Active Directory or LDAP authentication, the Users module will try to authenticate the user locally first, if it exists in the OutSystems database and if it has a password defined.
-This first authentication attempt is not done when using Azure AD or SAML 2.0 authentication modes.
+This first authentication attempt is not done when using SAML 2.0, Azure AD or OKTA authentication methods.

 Configure the Authentication of End-Users